 VISADO DE OBRA

-It differs from the municipal building permit(licencia de obra).
+It is different from the municipal building permit (la licencia de obra).

 VIGAS

-Horizontal beams supporting upper structures.
+Horizontal beams supporting the weight of upper structures.

 VPO (VIVIENDAS PROTEGIDAS)